hyperledger/fabric/docs/source/build_network.rst

   2017-06-12 21:01:37.704 EDT [common/configtx/tool] doOutputAnchorPeersUpdate -> INFO 002 Generating anchor peer update
   2017-06-12 21:01:37.704 EDT [common/configtx/tool] doOutputAnchorPeersUpdate -> INFO 003 Writing anchor peer update

-This first step generates all of the certificates and keys for all our various network entities, the ``genesis block`` used to bootstrap the ordering service, and a collection of configuration transactions required to configure a :ref:`Channel`.
+This first step generates all of the certificates and keys for our various network entities, the ``genesis block`` used to bootstrap the ordering service, and a collection of configuration transactions required to configure a :ref:`Channel`.